 While SPIN selling isn’t a new concept, per se, it’s one that’s really beginning to catch on.
 If you’re not already selling like this in 2020, you’re going to want to start soon.

-What exactly is SPIN selling?
-It’s an acronym.
 The S stands for situation questions, the P for problem questions, the I for implication questions, and the N for need/payoff questions.
 Let’s talk about each of those in more depth now.

 - Situation questions: Why is your lead seeking out your products and services?
 What situation are they in that’s brought them to this point?
 By asking situation questions, you can figure out the answer.

 - Problem questions: What problems is your lead having in his or her life?
 How will your products/services solve these problems?
-This is what asking problem questions is geared towards, coming up with a solution tailored to the lead.
+This is what asking problem questions are geared towards, coming up with a solution tailored to the lead.

 - Implication questions: What if the lead doesn’t buy your product/services?
 By asking implication questions, you can begin to paint the unfortunate picture of what happens when they go without.
 This makes the lead realize they need to make a purchase and do it soon.